UAE: Some residents save hundreds of dirhams on kids' extra classes, activities

 “The online academy was very professional and followed a structured syllabus.
 However, my son stopped attending after a few years.
 Now that he’s older, and after his homeroom teacher introduced chess during class breaks, he’s regained interest and plays better than many of his classmates since he had learned it earlier.
 I plan to restart those online classes soon.
 Instead of spending time on his iPad, he shows a strong interest in playing chess with either me or his father during his free time," added Divisha.

-In contrast, many university students from the UAE currently studying abroad prefer to take online classes from the emirates, paying in dirhams rather than euros.
+In contrast, some university students from the UAE currently studying abroad prefer to take online classes from the emirates, paying in dirhams rather than euros.

 Hasti Motevasel, who is studying fashion in Milan, prefers learning online yoga from an instructor based in the Emirates.